CedricChauvet/holbertonschool-machine_learning/README.md

 You will find several projects:

-in supervised learning:

-  - classifcation
+## Projects Overview
+### Supervised Learning
+- **Classification:** Implementing various classification algorithms to categorize data.
-  - decision tree
+- **Decision Trees:** Building decision tree models for classification and regression tasks.
-  - error analysys
-  - keras
-  - optimization
-  - regularization
-  - tensoflow

-and mathematical projects:
+- **Error Analysis:** Techniques for evaluating and improving model performance.
+- **Keras:** Projects utilizing the Keras library for deep learning.
+- **Optimization:** Methods for optimizing machine learning models.
+- **Regularization:** Techniques to prevent overfitting in models.
+- **TensorFlow:** Projects using TensorFlow for building and training neural networks.

+### Mathematics
-  - calculus
+- **Calculus:** Applying calculus concepts in machine learning.
-  - plotting
+- **Plotting:** Visualizing data and model results.
-  - convolution and pooling
+- **Convolution and Pooling:** Understanding and implementing convolutional operations.
-  - linear algebra
+- **Linear Algebra:** Essential linear algebra concepts for machine learning.

 At Holberton we get our hands dirty,